KeepSolid VPN Unlimited: Our In-Depth Review 2023

 Installation and Features

 Overall, VPN Unlimited seems to have something for everybody, but, you can only simultaneously connect five devices, all of which need to be registered in the customer area.
-Should you reach your limit, you'll need to remove one of the five devices before you can add a new one.
-Other VPN providers are both more generous in terms of how many devices can be connected, while also offering greater convenience when linking those devices.
+Should you reach your limit, you'll need to remove one of the five before you can add a new one.
+Other VPN providers are both more generous in terms of how many devices can be connected, while also offering greater convenience when linking them.